 Photochemotherapy, or Psoralen Plus Ultraviolet A (PUVA)

-Psoralen, a light-sensitizing medication, may be combined with UV-A phototherapy as a treatment for psoriasis.
-Patients take the medicine or apply a cream version to the skin and enter a UV-A light box.
+Psoralen is a light-sensitizing medication that may be combined with UVA light therapy as a treatment for psoriasis.
+Patients take the medicine or apply a cream version to the skin and enter a UVA light box.
 This treatment is more aggressive and is often only used in patients with moderate to severe cases of psoriasis.

-If other treatments have limited success, your doctor may recommend pulsed dye laser.
-This process destroys tiny blood vessels in areas around psoriasis plaques, cutting off blood flow and reducing cell development in that area.
+Your doctor may recommend pulsed dye laser if other treatments have limited success.
+This process destroys tiny blood vessels in areas around psoriasis plaques, cutting off blood flow and reducing cell growth in that area.